open-telemetry/opentelemetry-python/docs/getting-started.rst

     # --net=host will not work properly outside of Linux.
     docker run --net=host -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus

-For our python application, we will need to install an exporter specific to prometheus:
+For our python application, we will need to install an exporter specific to Prometheus:

 .. code-block:: sh